Billy Graham gave more than prayer to presidents

 His first overtures to a president were rebuffed.
 His star rising, Graham pressed Truman, a Democrat, to attend his Washington crusade in 1952.
 But Truman wanted no part of Graham, whom he at first considered a publicity hound.
 After Truman left the White House, he received Graham at his home in Independence, Missouri, according to Graham's website.

 He had better luck with Truman's successor, Republican Dwight D. Eisenhower.
-Graham urged Eisenhower to run for president, baptized him at the White House and counseled him about the afterlife.
+Graham urged Eisenhower to run for president and counseled him about the afterlife.

 His close friendship with Nixon began in the late 1950s, before the Republican landed in the White House.
 The match was glued by their disdain for communism, Graham's belief that Nixon was a man of high moral character— and both men's ambitions.
 Graham considered endorsing Nixon in the 1960 election against Democrat John F. Kennedy, when Kennedy's Catholicism became a divisive issue.